-He has considerable experience in structured finance transactions involving a diverse range of asset classes (including trade, consumer and other receivables, auto, student, aircraft, shipping, corporate, mid-market and other leases and loans, vehicle rental fleets and residential and commercial mortgage loans) encompassing a wide range of structures (including RMBS, CMBS, ABCP conduits, covered bonds, whole-business securitizations and CLO/CBO/CDOs).
-Rupert advises fund sponsors, arrangers, originators, investment managers and investors on all aspects of securitization, structured finance, asset-backed lending, fund financing and derivatives.
+Rupert advises fund sponsors, arrangers, originators, investment managers and investors on all aspects of securitisation, structured finance, asset-backed lending, fund financing and derivatives.
 He also advises counterparties in relation to general capital markets issuances, leveraged finance transactions and portfolio transactions (both performing and distressed/non-performing).

 Rupert consistently receives acknowledgement from industry ranking guides:

 The Legal 500 UK (2014 – 2023) – Rupert is recognized as a “Leading Individual” for Securitisation and ranked for Derivatives and Structured Products with clients noting across the years that he is: “…a standout individual.
 He is able to deploy his extensive experience and deep technical skills to the most challenging transactions.
 He is highly regarded in the market and incredibly solutions-focused”; “Thorough, extremely experienced and knowledgeable as well as hands on and accessible”; “a standout lawyer for ABS and CLO deals”; “a subject matter expert with the ability to get straight to the point; he has a brain the size of a planet and works very well in high pressure situations”; “one of the brightest young partners in the market” and “responsive, commercially minded” with “considerable experience and talent.”